MartinElfast/DreamlerPhone/README.md

 If you are just taking a look a good place to start is DreamlerPhone/DreamlerPhone/Pages/LoginPage.cs

-Note to reader: This was my first/learning Xamarin project and there was no other developer in the company with experience in Xamarin.
+Note to reader: This was my first Xamarin project and there was no other developer in the company with experience in Xamarin.

 I put emphasis on following proper design patterns to keep code readable and maintable.